 Cinematographer Waka Attewell has been shooting images of New Zealand for over 30 years.
 He began his career at John O' Shea's Pacific Films and later established his own production company Valhalla Films, where he has filmed and directed a run of commercials, films and documentaries.

-His ability to home in on the emotional dimensions of a film... and to devise the appropriate lighting and camera style, often at a tangent to strict naturalism, lends his work distinction and enduring quality.
-Author Duncan Petrie, Shot in New Zealand: The Art and Craft of the Kiwi Cinematographer
+His ability to home in on the emotional dimensions of a film ... and to devise the appropriate lighting and camera style, often at a tangent to strict naturalism, lends his work distinction and enduring quality.
+Author Duncan Petrie, in his 2007 book Shot in New Zealand: The Art and Craft of the Kiwi Cinematographer

 Team Tibet tells the story of Thuten Kesang, who came to New Zealand in 1967, exiled from his Tibetan homeland, his family and his culture.
 Kesang was Aotearoa’s first Tibetan refugee.
 Filmed over 22 years by globetrotting filmmaker Robin Greenberg (Return of the Free China Junk), Kesang recounts his story, from his parents’ arrest in the wake of the 1959 uprising, to his advocacy for Tibetan environmental and political issues.
 He has become a point of contact for the global Tibetan community.
 The documentary was set to premiere at the 2017 NZ International Film Festival.